Lenses can be confusing, I get it…

 What Are FX Lenses?

-In the Nikon camera system, the FX abbreviation signifies that the camera is a full frame camera and FX lenses are made for these full frame FX format cameras.
+In Nikon’s line of products, the FX abbreviation means that the camera is a full frame camera and FX lenses are made for these full frame FX format cameras.

 FX cameras have full frame sized sensors which are approximately 36mm x 24mm in size.